technoon-org/technoon.org/lesson_1/tutorial.md

   creating.
 * `blog/` should be in the Home directory that opens by default in your operating system's file explorer.
-* On Windows, you can run `explorer .` to open Explorer to the current directory.
+* To open your file browser to the current directory, you can run one of the following commands:
+  * On Windows: `explorer .`
+  * On macOS or Ubuntu: `open .`

 Now change into the `blog/` directory, and list its contents: